Table of Contents

-- With AI, HR can shift its spending away from routine tasks toward higher-value and complex problem-solving.
+- With AI, HRs can shift their spending time away from routine tasks toward higher-value and complex problem-solving.
 This can be achieved without reducing service levels for employees who raise frequent HR queries.
-Deploying the AI is a big investment as well as saves the money for companies by helping HRs streamline the recruitment process, increasing the ability to get the right talent, giving solutions for various challenges, and creating positive work experiences.
+Although deploying AI is a big investment it saves the money for companies by helping HRs streamline the recruitment process, increasing the ability to get the right talent, giving solutions for various challenges, and creating positive work experiences.

 The evolving role of a recruiter

 After adopting AI in recruitment management, the role of HRs is changing rapidly.
 As a human-centred approach, artificial intelligence for recruiting strategy uses automation to enhance job performance.
 Artificial intelligence and automation provide useful assistance to recruiters who otherwise might be overwhelmed by the amount of information available to them.

 Artificial intelligence can help recruiters sort through candidate data more effectively, freeing up time for more creative and engaging work.
 It will also allow recruiters to focus on more strategic decision-making and insights into the job market.
 They can leverage it for these roles:

 - Instead of simply filling open positions, recruiters will use artificial intelligence to gather data and insights on applicants, allowing them to apply strategic hiring practices to their hiring decisions.

 - When recruiters focus on fit, they can spend more time with the best candidates, going beyond resumes to determine whether a candidate’s cultural values align with the company’s and whether the candidate would be a good fit or provide a suitable candidate experience or not.